aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 ### Invoking API Operations

-The number of service client operations methods have been reduced significantly.
+The number of service client operation methods have been reduced significantly.
 The `<OperationName>Request`, `<OperationName>dWithContext`, and `<OperationName>` methods have all been consolidated into a single operation method.

 #### Example